-When a client sits down with me for the very first time, after going through the basics of a counselling agreement (which I’ll cover in a later blog post) I will try to work out whether or not they have had any counselling before and if so how it went.
+When a client sits down with me for the very first time, after going through the basics of a counselling agreement, I will try to work out whether or not they have had any counselling before and if so how it went.
 This is very important as it sets up where the client is coming from and gives me a chance to work out our starting point.

 If my client has never had any counselling, or they have had counselling of a different type to my chosen way of working then I will begin by briefly explaining how I work as a person-centred counsellor.